Nikoobox/ninetyplus/README.md

 ![Live Demo](dist/images/live_demo.gif)
 <p>&nbsp;</p>

 * Visitors can vote for the game winner.
-The voting data is stored with Firebase/Firestore online database and displayed with by D3.js animation library.
+The voting data is stored with Firebase/Firestore online database and displayed with by D3.js.
 ![Voting](dist/images/voting_d3.gif)
 <p>&nbsp;</p>